rapohly/proxmox-update-orchestrator/README.md

 The system is designed with failure containment in mind:

 * Only one node is serviced at a time by default
-* VM evacuation is validated before maintenance begins
+* VM/CT evacuation is validated before maintenance begins
 * Post-reboot health checks are mandatory
 * Failures halt the rolling process by default
-* No cluster-wide operations occur without explicit orchestration approval
+* No cluster-wide operations occur without passing a specific flag (rolling mode)

 ---